 Hole number 4 will set up nicely with a straight drive off the tee.
 There is again out of bounds left with the right side of the fairway being the safer option.
 Although not long in length, the hole offers difficulties if your approach is short or right as the green is steeply elevated.
 The putting surface slopes back to front.

 The first of the par 5's starts off from a 2 tiered, elevated and partially obscured tee.
 The down hill run offered by the fairway will give a long straight drive the reward of reaching the green in two.
-A left hand side fairway bunker at the 100m mark and a right hand side bunker offer the only hazards.
-A few subtle breaks on this back to front sloping green will test your nerve.
+Three fairway bunkers 50 meters short of the green protect against running the ball up to the green.
+A carefully placed right hand side bunker with a few subtle breaks on this back to front sloping green will test your nerve.

 The first par 3 on the front nine will test off the tee.
 With the wind prevailing towards you, this can leave your tee shot short or force your ball into the front left, rear or right handside bunkers.
 The two tiered green will pose difficulties in converting birdie opportunities.